Switch to LED’s or CFL’s

 - CFLs do contain mercury, but so do tins of tuna – the fish having absorbed sea water pollution caused by coal-fired power stations.
 According to research, if on breaking a bulb you immediately air out the space for 15 minutes and clear up carefully with a brush – never a vacuum, your mercury exposure will be the same as if you ate a single flake of tuna!
 Even if you were trapped in a confined space with the broken bulb, you’d only be exposed to the same amount of mercury as you’ll find in an average tin of tuna.

 - You can use certain low energy bulbs with dimmer switches.
-These are more expensive and less efficient than standard low energy bulbs.

 - Eco-bulbs can be re-cycled.
 Your local recycling centre will accept all eco-bulbs for recycling.